NVIDIA

 What’s included in the Blueprint

-NVIDIA AI Blueprints are customizable agentic workflow examples that include NIM microservices, reference code, documentation, and a Helm chart for deployment.
+NVIDIA AI Blueprints are customizable agentic workflow examples that include NIM microservices, reference code, documentation, and docker compose for deployment.
 This blueprint gives you a reference architecture to deploy a visual agent that can quickly generate insights from stored and streamed video through a scalable video ingestion pipeline, VLMs, and hybrid-RAG modules.

 Core Technology